harleydutton/tabula-rasa/sections/character/Background.md

 aliases:
   - Backgrounds
 ---
 Backgrounds are something a [[Character]] is or something they know.
-Additionally if a background lets you do something and that action has a chance to fail, that is a [[Skill]], not a background: A fluent French speaker cannot fail to speak French, however a swordsman can absolutely fail to put a sword in somebody.
+Additionally if a background lets you do something and that action has a chance to fail, that is a [[Skills]], not a background: A fluent French speaker cannot fail to speak French, however a swordsman can absolutely fail to put a sword in somebody.

 Unlike most [[Descriptors]], backgrounds can be a collection of a bunch of different things:
 > - vampire